 The New Economics Foundation(nef) have published a guide to the UK monetary and banking system with the title ‘Where Does Money Come From?’.
 It contends that there is widespread misunderstanding of how new money is created, which may imply that the only widespread understanding of ‘money’, lies in its purchasing power.
 Drawing such an inference from the book seems reasonable.
 Read more of this post

-My seeming obsession with money relates essentially to those who, like me, are living on a fixed income with limited disposable income or residual income and wealth, knowing that my cash (money) is not ‘secure and sound’.
-However; in an effort to ‘lighten up my posts’, I set out to write an amusing piece on the subject of money, instead the following lead from Adrian Ash – The Daily Reckoning – Australia provided the scenario for a true life black comedy.
+My seeming obsession with money relates essentially to those who, like me, are living on a fixed income with limited disposable income or residual income and wealth, knowing that my money is not ‘secure and sound’ (I refer to money, which most take to be synonymous with cash, a distinction that is increasingly blurred in a debt driven society).
+Moving on: In an effort to ‘lighten up my posts’, I set out to write an amusing piece on the subject of money, instead the following lead from Adrian Ash – The Daily Reckoning – Australia provided the scenario for a true life black comedy.
 Read more of this post

 Is it bird?
 Is it a plane?
 No it’s a bid! introduces algorithmic artificial intelligence (AI) with examples that include some fictional AI robot scenarios and some recent real life occurrences.
 In researching material for the post, two things stand out.
 The first is the fictional human to AI-robot interactions, scenarios where humans interact with artificially created intelligence endowed with human attributes.
 The second is the ‘real life’ AI-robot to AI-robot stock market occurrences, where multiple artificial intelligences autonomously manipulate stock values, endowed with the single human attribute of seeking financial gain.